USS Favorite: A tugboat built in Buffalo

-Favorite (No. 1385), a tug, was completed at Buffalo, New York, in 1907; purchased by the Navy on 23 January 1918 and commissioned on 1 February as USS Favorite (ID # 1385).
-In 1915 the "Favorite" helped salvaged the SS Eastland.
+Favorite (No. 1385), a tug, was completed at Buffalo, New York, in 1907.
+In 1915, while still under the ownership of the Great Lakes Towing and Wrecking Company, the "Favorite" helped to salvage the SS Eastland and in the summer of 1916 it was used in a failed salvage attempt of the wreck of the SS Charles S. Price.
+It was purchased by the Navy on 23 January 1918 and commissioned on 1 February as USS Favorite (ID # 1385).

 World War I service

 The ship performed icebreaker duty off the coast of Maine until March, when she was refitted for overseas service as a salvage and wrecking ship.
 The Favorite arrived at Brest, France, in August 1918 and was used to search for sunken ships and lost material, as well as to salvage and assist grounded ships including the USS Narragansett which went aground on 31 January 1919 off the Isle of Wight.
 The Favorite 's commanding officer, Lieutenant Nathan E. Cook received a letter of commendation from the Secretary of the Navy for the salvage of the Narragansett.

 The Favorite continued to conduct salvage operations at Brest and also in England until departing for the United States in June 1919.
 The ship was decommissioned at New York City in April 1920, converted to a seagoing tug, and turned over to the Department of the Interior on 3 April 1920, and on 1 July 1931 was loaned to the Panama Canal.